RACCHUS/LicensePlateDetector/plan.md

 ## Project Overview

 The **License Plate Detector** is a Python application that uses multiple OCR engines to detect and automatically input license plate text.
 The application captures screen regions, processes them through various OCR engines, and uses consensus-based validation to determine the most accurate license plate text, if not confident it will alert the user to manually input the text.

+**New Features:**
+- Browser input automation via Chrome extension (default, secure, robust)
+- User can select the target field for license plate input in the browser (via extension popup)
+- Keystroke-based input fallback remains available
+- Notifications only on low-confidence OCR

 ### Current Architecture